runtimeverification/gitbook-kontrol/tips/tips-for-using-kontrol.md

 ### Other Proving and Debugging Tips

-* If `kontrol foundry-prove` hangs during an execute step (no response for hours) **or** it crashes because `kore-rpc` returned an empty response, it may be caused by the configuration becoming too large.&#x20;
+* If `kontrol prove` hangs during an execute step (no response for hours) **or** it crashes because `kore-rpc` returned an empty response, it may be caused by the configuration becoming too large.&#x20;
-  * To troubleshoot this issue, inspect the node that was being extended using `foundry-show` or `foundry-view-kcfg`.
+  * To troubleshoot this issue, inspect the node that was being extended using `kontrol show` or `kontrol view-kcfg`.
 Check if there are any abnormally large expressions in any of the cells and consider writing lemmas to simplify them.
-* If you are using the `infiniteGas` cheatcode and the expression in the `<gas>` or `<callGas>` cell is growing out of control without being simplified, you can call `kontrol foundry-prove` with the `--auto-abstract-gas` option.
+* If you are using the `infiniteGas` cheatcode and the expression in the `<gas>` or `<callGas>` cell is growing out of control without being simplified, you can call `kontrol prove` with the `--auto-abstract-gas` option.
 This will automatically abstract the gas expression into a symbolic variable.
 Only do this if you are **not** concerned with measuring gas consumption, as you will lose that information.
 If possible, write lemmas to simplify the gas expression instead.
-* Some instructions in `KEVM` may cause branching based on whether a symbolic address already exists in the `<accounts>` cell or if it is a new address.
-This situation occurs when the `prank` cheatcode is called with a symbolic address.
-You can refer to [this issue](https://github.com/runtimeverification/evm-semantics/issues/1752#issuecomment-1601611907) in `foundry-show` for an example.
+* Some instructions in Kontrol may cause branching based on whether a symbolic address already exists in the `<accounts>` cell or if it is a new address.
+This situation occurs when the `prank` cheatcode is called with a symbolic address, for example.
+You can refer to [this issue](https://github.com/runtimeverification/evm-semantics/issues/1752#issuecomment-1601611907) for an example of how it appears when using `kontrol show`.
   * To resolve this issue, the usual solution is to add one `vm.assume(symbolicAddress != ...)` for each of the preexisting addresses.
 These addresses should correspond to:
     * the test contract address
     * the cheatcodes contract address